SIBarcodeNetwork/ReadtheDocsMaster/Docs/bioprojects.rst

   ..

 3. Feel free to click through the headings on the left of the What You Should Expect section to learn more about the requirements and the submission process.
-When you’re ready to continue, click the Submit button.
+When ready to continue, click the Submit button.

 .. figure:: /images/ncbi_submission_bioprojects_and_biosamples.png
   :align: center